dmtrbrl/svg-path-editor/README.md

-# svg-path-editor

-> Simple SVG Path Editor
+# SVG Path Editor

+Tool that helps you manipulate SVG paths. [dmtrbrl.github.io/svg-path-editor](https://dmtrbrl.github.io/svg-path-editor/) Right now it is a UI for the [svgpath](https://github.com/fontello/svgpath) project, but I have [plans to add more interesting features](https://github.com/dmtrbrl/svg-path-editor/issues).

+## What for?
+This project is just for fun)

 ## Build Setup